Wanna know if you’re in the right place?

 How is this site different from others like it?

 There are probably hundreds of sites about learning photography.
 This site is different because of . . . well, frankly—me!
 My aim with this site is to be approachable and responsive to your needs.
 Tell me what you want to know, and if I don’t know the answer, I’ll do my best to find a guest writer that does.
 Post a comment on an article, or ask a question and I will answer it.
-Tweet me, Facebook me, Email+ me, and I will get back to you.
+Send me a message on Instagram, Facebook, or Contact me here on the site, and I will get back to you.

 Photography is magic to me, it always has been.
 I love sharing it and seeing others like you feel the magic too! – Darlene